JonnyTran/OpenOmics/inst/paper.md

 # The OpenOmics library

 OpenOmics consists of two core modules: multi-omics integration and annotation interface.
-An overview visualization of the OpenOmics system architecture is provided in Figure \autoref{architecture}.
+An overview visualization of the OpenOmics system architecture is provided in \autoref{architecture}.

 ## Multi-omics integration